How Many High Schools Are in the US in 2025?

 The school employs on-site police officers and utilizes advanced surveillance systems to monitor the premises, ensuring a secure environment for all students.
 Additionally, Stevenson High offers robust student support services, including counseling and mental health resources, contributing to a positive and safe atmosphere.

-New Trier High School (Winnetka, Illinois)
+2. New Trier High School (Winnetka, Illinois)

 New Trier High School in Winnetka, Illinois, is recognized for its rigorous safety protocols and low crime rate of 0.7 incidents per 1,000 students.
 The school has implemented strict access controls to manage who enters and exits the campus, alongside regular safety drills to prepare students and staff for potential emergencies.
-That is one of the main reason why it is listed as one of the best high schools in Chicago.

 New Trier also benefits from high levels of parent and community involvement, which fosters a supportive and vigilant school environment.
 This involvement is key to maintaining its reputation as one of the safest high schools in the United States.

-Pine-Richland High School (Gibsonia, Pennsylvania)
+3. Pine-Richland High School (Gibsonia, Pennsylvania)

 Pine-Richland High School in Gibsonia, Pennsylvania, stands out for its comprehensive approach to student safety.
 With a crime rate of 0.6 incidents per 1,000 students, the school employs security personnel and offers extensive mental health programs.